-Come join a community of LGBTQ+ and allies as we discuss Cultivating Change at Ohio State.
-The Ohio State University chapter of Cultivating Change aims to provide a safe, inclusive network for students who are interested in agricultural sciences and are in the LGBTQ+ community or allies.
-We are focusing our efforts in education, community, and increasing awareness.
+Come join a community of Ohio State LGBTQ+ students and allies who are interested in food, agricultural, and/or environmental sciences.
+The Ohio State University chapter of Cultivating Change aims to provide a safe, inclusive network for students to learn, grow, and explore.

 The Cultivating Change Foundation, a national 501(c)(3) nonprofit organization was launched at the start of 2016.
 The Foundation’s mission is to value and elevate LGBTQ agriculturists through advocacy, education, and community.
 The Foundation will continue to develop new programs and educational materials to ensure our conversations reach a broad audience and promote positive change for LGBTQ+ individuals in agriculture.